sategie/Quiz-Time/README.md

 **Features Left to Implement**

 - A Username field to enter a username before starting the quiz.

-    - A list of high scores linked to each user who plays the game.
+- A list of high scores linked to each user who finishes the game.

 ## Technologies Used